agency-quill/agency/documentation/agency-web-basics.md

 #### CAMPAIGN_RESOURCES
 `//qlnnas/pages/WebTeam/CAMPAIGN_RESOURCES`

 The `CAMPAIGN_RESOURCES` folder has all of the creative files for campaigns.
+It is organized by year and then by campaign.
+Beyond that there is no established structure.
+The campaign can house assets, concepts and working files.

 #### Personal_Projects
 `//qlnnas/pages/WebTeam/Personal_Projects`

+The `Personal_Projects` folder has folders for each member of the Agency.
+It serves as a personal workspace.
+It can be used to house files that don't have any other home or as a place to transfer files between Agency members.
+It's pretty much whatever you want it to be.
+Keep in mind that storage space isn't infinite, and `Personal_Projects` files are not part of our periodic archiving process.
+Please avoid storing large or duplicate creative files unnecessarily.

 #### Quill
 `//qlnnas/pages/WebTeam/Quill`

-The `Quill` folder has.
+The `Quill` folder has the `Email` and `WebAd` folders.
+These are where the working files and final assets for email and web are stored.

 ##### Email
 `//qlnnas/pages/WebTeam/Quill/Email`